Reactions to Innocence of Muslims: Other protests

 Egyptian TV host Sheikh Khaled Abdullah, in his broadcast of September 8 on Al-Nas television, criticized the film's depiction of Muhammad.
 Egyptian President Mohamed Morsi urged the United States government to prosecute the film producers whom he referred to as "madmen".
 The U.S. Embassy in Cairo issued a statement condemning what it called "continuing efforts by misguided individuals to hurt the religious feelings of Muslims," an apparent reference to the video.

 The showings of the film's trailer resulted in massive and sometimes violent protests and deaths and hundreds of injuries in several cities in the world.
 The government of Pakistan declared a national holiday in honour of the Prophet and called for peaceful protests against the film.
 On September 17, about 500,000 Lebanese protested in Beirut at a rally where Hezbollah leader Hassan Nasrallah made a rare public appearance, calling for sustained protests against the film, calling the protests the "start of a serious movement in defense of the prophet."
 American diplomats at the U.S. Embassy in Beirut began destroying classified material as a security measure.

 On September 12, YouTube announced that it had "temporarily restricted access" to the video in Egypt and Libya.
 Afghanistan and Iran decided to censor YouTube and Afghanistan President Hamid Karzai said the makers of the film committed a "devilish act".
 Several news services have reported that "Bacile" has gone into hiding fearing that current actions could be used as an excuse to harm him, and that he continued to defend the film.
 Saying he was sorry for the death of Stevens, "Bacile" blamed the consulate's security system.
 Klein rejected any blame for the violent reaction to the movie, saying, "Do I feel guilty that these people were incited?
 Guess what?
 I didn't incite them.
 They're pre-incited, they're pre-programmed to do this."

 On September 18, a female suicide bomber drove a car filled with explosives into a mini-bus with foreign aviation workers in Afghanistan, killing at least nine people, reportedly including eight South Africans and a British woman and possibly also a number of Afghans.
-The Islamist militant group Hizb-i-Islami claimed responsibility for the attack, which was the first reported suicide bombing by a woman in the country, and said it was in response to the film.
+The Islamist militant group Hezbi Islami claimed responsibility for the attack, which was the first reported suicide bombing by a woman in the country, and said it was in response to the film.
 The Taliban said they attacked the British military base Camp Bastion on September 14, killing two American soldiers, in a response to the film, and later claimed the base was chosen because Prince Harry was there.